ChristopherAndrewTopalian/CATopalian_Organic_Hydroponics/README.md

 3. Without compost the nitrification tower is almost guranteed to fail and not nitrify, due to a lack of nitrifying bacteria, from a lack of compost!.

+4. Do NOT put worm castings in the water or it will smell horrible!

 # Principles of Hydroponics
 > 1. [Algae](src/principles_of_hydroponics/algae/algae.md)